Cico of Ternate: Valentijn's account

 When the Portuguese established their presence in Maluku in the 16th century, they heard a story about the origins of the Malukan kings.
-The story goes that Bikusigara(who is a seafarer from Bacan), found four mystical snake eggs among the rocks on an island.
+The story goes that Bikusigara (who was a seafarer from Bacan), found four mystical snake eggs among the rocks on an island.
 He brought them back home, and after a few days three boys and a girl were born from them.
 As the boys grew up, they became kings of Bacan, the Papuan Islands, and Buton-Banggai, while the girl married the king of Loloda.
 From them, all the kings of Maluku Islands descended.

 A more elaborate story is found in the work of François Valentijn, Oud en Nieuw Oost-Indien (1724).
 In the mid-13th century a number of migrant groups from Halmahera settled in Ternate to escape the covetous rule by the King of Jailolo.
 The earliest settlement was Tobona at the top of the volcanic mountain which was headed by a chief called Guna.
 When going out to tap a sugar palm to make tuak he found a golden mortar and pestle which he brought back to the village.
 The objects evoked so much curiosity from people that Guna decided to give them away.
 He thus handed the mortar and pestle to Momole Matiti of the Foramadiahi village, halfway down the mountain.
 As Momole Matiti also soon found himself disturbed by uninvited curious persons, he in turn gave the objects to Cico, the leader of Sampalu village by the coast.
 Cico was able to handle all the attention he received, and his status among the village leaders grew.
 Finally he was asked to become the ruler of Ternate with the title Kolano.
 This happened about 1257.